 Retired / Later Life

-Healthier lifestyles and better medical care has given many people the prospect of living longer.
+Healthier lifestyles and better medical care have given many people the prospect of living longer.
 But that extra time brings with it a number of financial implications.

 Often people at this stage of life are juggling multiple conflicting concerns; maintaining their lifestyle, planning for unknown future care costs and passing assets to the next generation.
 Inheritance Tax (IHT) may also be a concern.
 These are complex issues that benefit from an experienced adviser and a financial plan.